b08x/b08x.github.io/_projects/laudGPT/Gems.md

 | [composable_operations](https://github.com/t6d/composable_operations.git) | tool set for creating multiple operation pipelines                     |
 | [optimist](https://www.manageiq.org/optimist/)| commandline option parser |

-Certainly!
-The table presents a collection of RubyGems, each serving distinct functions and functionalities in the realm of software development.
-An overview of each RubyGem used in this project:

 1. **langchainrb**
    - [langchainrb GitHub Link](https://github.com/andreibondarev/langchainrb.git)